East Germanic languages: Classification

+Whereas historians use ethnographic and historical sources to determine whether Germanic groups were "East Germanic peoples," this information is not relevant to linguists.
+Because only Gothic is well preserved, there are no clear linguistic criteria that characterize all of the languages classified as East Germanic.
+According to the late-antique historian Procopius of Caesarea, the Ostrogoths, Vandals, Visigoths, and the Gepids all spoke a single Gothic language; this in turn means that linguists often apply the innovations of Gothic to the whole East Germanic group.

-Frederik Hartmann argues that East Germanic is not a valid genetic clade, as the three most attested languages conventionally identified as east Germanic (Burgundian, Vandalic, Gothic) do not share any common innovations with each other and all independently split from Proto-Germanic.
-Hartmann instead prefers the term Eastern rim languages to refer to these languages.
+Frederik Hartmann argues that East Germanic is not a valid genetic clade, as the three most attested languages conventionally identified as East Germanic (Burgundian, Vandalic, Gothic) do not share any common innovations with each other and all independently split from Proto-Germanic.
+Hartmann instead prefers the term Eastern Rim languages to refer to these languages.